 Organizing Mentor Texts & Themed Sets

 I often get asked how I organize my mentor texts, themed sets, or books I use to foster specific conversations in my classroom?
 Nearly all of the books in my classroom are housed in my classroom library.
-The only books that I keep separate are when I have multiples of the same texts that I would use for guided reading groups, or they are very content specific (books provided by my district to support curriculum).
+The only books that I keep separate are when I have multiples of the same texts that I would use for guided reading groups, or they are very content-specific (books provided by my district to support curriculum).

 The Best Library APP Around!

 I almost always get asked the follow-up question: Then how do you keep track of all of them?
 Well, this girl has some really smart friends.
-Dia, from Elementary Edventure introduced me to an amazing app called The Book Buddy.
+Dia, from Elementary Edventure, introduced me to an amazing app called The Book Buddy.

 With this app, you can scan in every book in your library using the bar code on the back.
 As you scan each book, you can tag them.
 Each book can be tagged multiple times.
 For example, I might tag one book as “January” for my winter display, but also might tag it as a mentor text for a specific reading skill, as well as under the theme of friendship.

 Once all of my books are in the system and tagged, the possibilities are endless.
-I can tap on the tag “January Books” and be provided with a list of all of my text that fall into that category.
+I can tap on the tag “January Books” and be provided with a list of all of my texts that fall into that category.
 Then I can just pull them all out of my library and put them on our display shelf.
 When I’m done displaying them, I can put them all back, and my students will still have access to them for the rest of the school year.

 This app has also been really helpful for keeping track of the books in my library.
 When I’m in meetings or planning with colleagues, my list of books is right at my fingertips.
 There is no more, “Oh, I’ll run downstairs and see if I have it,” or “I’ll check when I get to school tomorrow.”
 It has also saved me from trips to the public library, or ordering duplicate copies!